simonw/datasette-media/README.md

 ### Serving static files from disk

 The following ``metadata.json`` configuration will cause this plugin to serve files from disk, based on queries to a database table called `apple_photos`.
-This example is taken from [dogsheep-photos](https://github.com/dogsheep/dogsheep-photos).

 ```json
 {